Joey Meneses Player Props: Nationals vs. Marlins

 Joey Meneses At The Plate

+- He ranks 17th in batting average, 68th in on base percentage, and 123rd in slugging among qualifying hitters in baseball.

+- In 71.9% of his 64 games this season, Meneses has picked up at least one hit.
+He's also had 21 multi-hit games.

-- In 63 games played this year, he has hit a homer in just two of them.
+- In 64 games played this season, he has gone deep in just two of them.

-- In 22 games this year (34.9%), Meneses has picked up an RBI, and in five of those games (7.9%) he had more than one.
-He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.